oxcar/advent-of-code-2016/README.md

 # Advent of Code 2016

-This repo holds my [Advent of Code 2016](http://adventofcode.com/2016/) solutions in Scala.
+This repo holds my [Advent of Code 2016](http://adventofcode.com/2016/) solutions.

+I'm using Scala (2.12) to improve my skills.

+My objetive is to make the best code I can and try to solve the problems using functional programming, hoping to learn something in the process.

+I do not intend to compete for fast times on the leaderboards this year.

 Solved: